 With electricity prices seemingly climbing ever skyward, if you want to keep your costs down you need to undertake a thorough electricity price comparison to ensure you find the cheapest energy suppliers in your area.

-Here’s how to compare electricity prices so you cut the cost of electricity and have more money left in your pocket.
+Here's how to compare electricity prices so you cut the cost and have more money left in your pocket.

-Before you compare electricity rates and providers it makes sense to establish exactly what you need from you electricity supplier.
+Before you compare electricity rates and providers it makes sense to establish exactly what you need from your supplier.

 As with other utilities including gas, there are two main types of electricity tariffs, fixed and variable.

 Essentially a fixed or capped tariff will restrict the amount you pay for a set period.
 This means you know your costs won't exceed a certain level for the duration of the tariff; however in return for this guarantee the price per unit charged by fixed tariffs tends to be more - at least to start with - than their variable counterparts.

 A variable, or flexible tariff doesn't offer any guarantee on the price you're charged per unit so it could change at any time.
 Alternatively, if prices do fall while you are on a variable tariff, the price you pay could also drop.However, as they don't provide this protection they tend to be cheaper from the outset,

 For more help deciding which type of tariff is right for you, read our guide: How to Get Cheap Electricity.